eclipse-sumo/sumo/docs/web/docs/sumo-gui.md

 - **Draw with constant size when zoomed out**: Increases vehicle size (relative to road network) and thereby keeps them visible when zooming out
 It is also possible to scale the size of the vehicle according its attributes.
 - **Scale size**: Selects scaling by a given attribute (i.e. speed).
 The user may configure a table of scaling factors corresponding to a list of numerical values (with automatic interpolation).
 This works similar to color interpolation.
+- **Scale length with geometry** : Deactivating this option makes a difference in networks with mismatching edge length values (e.g. given length value greater than the one derived from geometry) - vehicles can be drawn longer / shorter than they actually extend physically along the lane.

 ### Textual annotations